securityguy/DMRcmd/README.md

 ### Configuration

 By default, configuration information is read from dmrcmd.json in the working directory.
 The full path to the configuration file can optionally be passed as the first (and only) command line argument.

 Note that most configuration objects have an "enabled" option.
 Unless it is set to true, the object will be ignored.

 Additional configuration documentation will be added at a later date.
 In the interim, please refer to dmrcmd.example.json.

 For security reasons, this program neither searches the execution path nor uses a shell to execute commands.
 The full path to a program or script to be executed must be provided in the configuration file.

 For similar reasons, command line arguments to be passed to the program or script must be specified as a list.
 Note that information from the DMR transmission (source ID, destination ID, client (repeater) ID, and IP address) can be substituted for command line arguments using $src, $dst, $ip, and $client respectively.

 Within each event definition, **all specified conditions** must be met for the event to execute.

 By design, a single DMR transmission may result in multiple events executing.

-In order to avoid accidentally triggering events, a minimum number of DMR messages can be required.
+In order to avoid accidentally triggering events, a minimum number of DMR voice or data frames can be required.
+The default number of required frames is specified in default_voice and default_data respectively.
+This can be overridden on a per-event basis using required_voice and required_data.

-The default threshold of 18 requires the transmission to last for approximately one second before triggering an event.
-Testing revealed that even a quick press and release of the PTT sends upwards of 16 data packets, so lowering the value below 18 will likely result in the event triggering if the PTT is bumped.
-If this is not a concern, the "minimum" value in the configuration file can be changed to 1.
+The default value of requiring 10 voice frames requires the transmission to last for approximately one second before triggering an event, which should ignore a quick bump of the PTT.
+By default, data frames are ignored (set to 0).
+Users should test the defaults and adjust them as required.

+DMR emergency alerts consist of a single data frame.
+Therefore, to use a DMR emergency transmission to trigger an event, you will need to set required_data to 1 for the event you wish to trigger.
+Also note that each time the radio transmits the emergency alert it will be considered a separate event.

 ### Pi-Star and DRMGateway Users